vishaltelangre/NerdCalci/README.md

 ### Smart Calculations

 > [!NOTE]
-> For a complete reference of all supported operators, functions, and advanced syntax is documented in the [reference guide](REFERENCE.md).
+> All supported operators, functions, and advanced syntax is extensively explained and documented in the [reference guide](REFERENCE.md).

 - **Variable Support**